rehearsal-js/rehearsal-js/README.md

     /test/main.test.js -> /test/main.test.ts
 ```

 We've pointed Rehearsal at the root of our project `.`, ignored some files and directories and had Rehearsal move while leveraging the import graph.
 Our project is now partially migrated to TypeScript.
 Before we can continue to the next step of implementing types we need to manually configure our project and install missing devDependencies.
-Lets run Rehearsal `fix` without doing this and see what happens.
+Let's run Rehearsal `fix` without doing this and see what happens.

 ```
 yarn rehearsal fix . --ignore 'vitest.*,docs/*'  --graph --deps